Women Veterans Health Care

 VA's Prosthetic and Sensory Aids Service (PSAS), Center for Women Veterans, and Office of Women's Health collaborate closely to address the unique needs of women Veterans and provide the most comprehensive and advanced prosthetic devices, sensory aids, and associated services in the world.

-What services and devices does PSAS provide to Veterans?
+What services and devices does Prosthetics and Sensory Aids Services (PSAS) provide to Veterans?

 PSAS provides a wide range of comprehensive services and devices to Veterans.
 Gender neutral services and devices provided include: